Elenkosz/rivus/doc/index.rst

 * Pyomo_ for model equations and as the interface to optimisation solvers (CPLEX, GLPK, Gurobi, ...).
 Version 4 recommended, as version 3 support (a.k.a. as coopr.pyomo) will be dropped soon.

+  + ConcreteModel is the basis to formulate our optimisation problem.

 * matplotlib_ for plotting
+* Plotly_ for interactive 3D plots [extension]

+  + We use the offline variants of this package.
+  + Also compatible with the jupyter notebook.

 * Pandas_ for input and result data handling, report generation

-* Plotly_ for interactive 3D plots [extension]
+  + Pandas' DataFrame is used *very extensively* throughout rivus.

 * SQLAlchemy_ and psycopg2_ for database integration [extension]

+  + Pandas's DataFrame works together with SQLAlchemy.

 * NetworkX_ for network analysis [extension]

 .. _Python: https://www.python.org/